HISTORY & DESCRIPTION:

-HISTORY & DESCRIPTION:**

 CQR Anchor, Spade Anchor, Fortress Kedge Anchor

-  Full Winter Cover with PVC skirts, Cockpit Cover, Sun Awnings
+Full Winter Cover (new June 2020) with PVC skirts, Cockpit Cover, Sun Awnings

 Manual and Electric Bilge Pumps, Four Fire Extinguishers, Automatic Fire Extinguisher, Life Sling, Horse-Shoe Buoy, Self-Steering Gear, Life Jackets, Harnesses, Flares, Jackstays.

 Seago Four Person Life Raft

 An extremely well built and designed cruising ketch offering well planned, re-fitted accommodation ideal for extended cruising or living aboard.
 MATAPAN has been the subject of much expenditure over the years and has recently been painted and antifouled and afloat at Portland.

 Sold to the present owners by Classic Yacht Brokerage.
 Owners retiring from sailing so serious offers considered.